-Our websites are not directed at children.
+Our Public Websites are not directed at children.
 We do not knowingly collect Personal Data from children under the age of 16.
-If you are a parent or guardian and believe your child has provided us with Personal Data without your consent, please contact us by using the information in the “Contacting us” section, below, and we will take steps to delete such Personal Data from our systems.
+If you are a parent or guardian and believe your child has provided us with Personal Data without your consent, please contact us by using the information in the Contacting Us section of this Privacy Statement below, and we will take steps to delete such Personal Data from our systems.

-We may retain your Personal Data for a period of time consistent with the original purpose of collection (see the “Purposes for which we process Personal Data and the legal bases on which we rely” section, above).
-We determine the appropriate retention period for Personal Data on the basis of the amount, nature and sensitivity of your Personal Data processed, the potential risk of harm from unauthorized use or disclosure of your Personal Data and whether we can achieve the purposes of the processing through other means, as well as on the basis of applicable legal requirements (such as applicable statutes of limitation) and necessity of use.
+We may retain your Personal Data for a period of time consistent with the original purpose of collection (see the Purposes for Which We Process Personal Data and the Legal Bases on Which We Rely section above).
+We determine the appropriate retention period for Personal Data on the basis of the amount, nature, and sensitivity of your Personal Data processed, the potential risk of harm from unauthorized use or disclosure of your Personal Data, and whether we can achieve the purposes of the processing through other means, as well as on the basis of applicable legal requirements (such as applicable statutes of limitation) and necessity of use.

 After expiry of the applicable retention periods, your Personal Data will be deleted.
 If there is any data that we are unable, for technical reasons, to delete entirely from our systems, we will put in place appropriate measures to prevent any further use of such data.

-For further information on applicable data retention periods, please contact us by using the information in the “Contacting us” section, below.
+For further information on applicable data retention periods, please contact us using the information in the Contacting Us section of this Privacy Statement below.

-10.0 Your rights relating to your Personal Data.
+10.0 Your Rights Relating to Your Personal Data

-10.1 Your rights.
+10.1 Your Rights

 You have certain rights relating to your Personal Data, subject to local data protection laws.
 Depending on the applicable laws and, in particular, if you are located in the EEA, these rights may include:

-To access your Personal Data held by us (right to access);
+To access your Personal Data held by us (right to access)

-To rectify inaccurate Personal Data and, taking into account the purpose of processing the Personal Data, ensure it is complete (right to rectification);
+To rectify inaccurate Personal Data and, taking into account the purpose of processing the Personal Data, ensure it is complete (right to rectification)

-To erase/delete your Personal Data, to the extent permitted by applicable data protection laws (right to erasure; right to be forgotten);
+To erase/delete your Personal Data, to the extent permitted by applicable data protection laws (right to erasure; right to be forgotten)

-To restrict our processing of your Personal Data, to the extent permitted by law (right to restriction of processing);
+To restrict our processing of your Personal Data, to the extent permitted by law (right to restriction of processing)

-To transfer your Personal Data to another controller, to the extent possible (right to data portability);
+To transfer your Personal Data to another controller, to the extent possible (right to data portability)

 To object to any processing of your Personal Data carried out on the basis of our legitimate interests (right to object).
-Where we process your Personal Data for direct marketing purposes or share it with third parties for their own direct marketing purposes, you can exercise your right to object at any time to such processing without having to provide any specific reason for such objection;
+Where we process your Personal Data for direct marketing purposes or share it with third parties for their own direct marketing purposes, you can exercise your right to object at any time to such processing without having to provide any specific reason for such objection.

-To the extent we base the collection, processing and sharing of your Personal Data on your consent, to withdraw your consent at any time, without affecting the lawfulness of the processing based on such consent before its withdrawal.
+To the extent we base the collection, processing, and sharing of your Personal Data on your consent, to withdraw your consent at any time, without affecting the lawfulness of the processing based on such consent before its withdrawal.

-10.2 How to exercise your rights
+10.2 How to Exercise Your Rights

 If you are located in the EEA, you may also have the right to lodge a complaint with the relevant Supervisory Authority.
 A list of Supervisory Authorities is available here.

-To update your billing information or deletion of your Personal Data and other information associated with your account, please contact us by using the information in the “Contacting us” section, below.
+To update your billing information or delete your Personal Data and other information associated with your account, please contact us using the information in the Contacting Us section of this Privacy Statement.

-10.3 Your rights relating to Customer Data
+10.3 Your Rights Relating to Customer Data

-10.4 Your preferences for email and SMS marketing communications
+10.4 Your Preferences for Email and SMS Marketing Communications

-If we process your Personal Data for the purpose of sending you marketing communications, you may manage your receipt of marketing and non-transactional communications from us by clicking on the “unsubscribe” link located on the bottom of our marketing emails, by replying or texting ‘STOP’ if you receive SMS communications or by turning off push notifications on our apps on your device.
-Additionally, you may unsubscribe here or by contacting us using the information in the “Contact us” section, below.
-Please note that opting out of marketing communications does not opt you out of receiving important business communications related to your current relationship with us, such as communications about your subscriptions or event registrations, service announcements or security information.
+If we process your Personal Data for the purpose of sending you marketing communications, you may manage your receipt of marketing and non-transactional communications from us by clicking on the unsubscribe link or following other unsubscribe instructions located at the bottom of our marketing emails, by replying or texting “STOP” if you receive SMS communications, or by turning off push notifications on our apps on your device.
+Additionally, you may unsubscribe by contacting us using the information in the Contacting Us section of this Privacy Statement.
+Please note that opting out of marketing communications does not opt you out of receiving important business communications related to your current relationship with us, such as communications about your subscriptions or event registrations, service announcements, or security information.

-11.0 How we secure your Personal Data
+11.0 How We Secure Your Personal Data

-We take precautions including organizational, technical and physical measures to help safeguard against the accidental or unlawful destruction, loss, alteration and unauthorized disclosure of, or access to, the Personal Data we process or use.
+We take precautions including organizational, technical, and physical measures to help safeguard against the accidental or unlawful destruction, loss, alteration, and unauthorized disclosure of, or access to, the Personal Data we process or use.

 While we follow generally accepted standards to protect Personal Data, no method of storage or transmission is 100% secure.
-You are solely responsible for protecting your password, limiting access to your devices and signing out of websites after your sessions.
-Breach Notification procedures fall within our company’s Incident Response process and also comply with EU GDPR and other regulatory time reporting/notification requirements.
-If you have any questions about the security of our websites, please contact us by using the information in the “Contact us” section, below or view our Certifications page.
+You are solely responsible for protecting your password, limiting access to your devices, and signing out of Services after your sessions where applicable.
+Breach Notification procedures fall within our Incident Response process and also comply with EU GDPR and other regulatory time reporting/notification requirements.
+If you have any questions about the security of our Public Websites or our Services, please contact us by using the information in the Contacting Us section of this Privacy Statement or view our Certifications page.

 We are committed to working with you to obtain a fair resolution of any complaint or concern about privacy.
 If, however, you believe that we have not been able to assist with your complaint or concern, and you are located in the EEA, you have the right to lodge a complaint with the competent supervisory authority.

-Pursuant to Article 27 of the General Data Protection Regulation (GDPR), IronNet Cybersecurity Inc. has appointed European Data Protection Office (EDPO) as its GDPR representative in the EU.
+Pursuant to Article 27 of the GDPR, IronNet Cybersecurity, Inc. has appointed European Data Protection Office (EDPO) as its GDPR representative in the EU.
 You can contact EDPO regarding matters pertaining to the GDPR by:

 Sending an email to firstname.lastname@example.org

 Using EDPO’s online request form

-- Writing to EDPO at Avenue Huart Hamoir 71, 1030 Brussels, Belgium
+Writing to EDPO at Avenue Huart Hamoir 71, 1030 Brussels, Belgium